Degree project - Engineering

 - the critical review of a fellow student’s work has been scheduled or completed (see above)

 The popular science summary is to be completed and, finally, both the article and the passed report are to be uploaded in LUP Student Papers.
 The report is to be filed by the department.
-All steps must be completed and ticked off in the Summary of activities form that summarises all degree project activities.
-Once completed, this form shall be submitted to the department that will mark the degree project as passed in Ladok.
+All steps must be completed and ticked off online Form for Degree Projects that summarises all degree project activities.
+Once completed the department will mark the degree project as passed in Ladok.

 The report is presented orally at a public seminar at LTH.